 As a podcast host, your job is to peel those layers until you get to the core of who they are.
-That’s what enables you to bring someone’s story to life in a way that connects with your audience.
+That’s what enables you to have unique insight and bring someone’s story to life in a way that connects with your audience.

 You want to learn things you couldn’t by reading books, looking at their resumes, or visiting their websites.
 There’s more to every single podcast guest than they can possibly express through their resumes or their books.
 Your job is as a podcast host is to get it out of them.